Discreet Confidential Consultation (213) 374-3952

 The person is doing that intentionally.
 They want to expose themselves to the public because they get some sexual gratification from that, and then they'd be able to mount a pretty good case for indecent exposure.

-On the flip side, if somebody is just dressed in some tight pants or even loose pants or a loose shirt and somehow somebody sees some genitalia or any private part on the other person, whether it be man or woman, and that person has a legitimate argument that it was just accidental.
+On the flip side, if somebody is just dressed in some tight pants or even loose pants or a loose shirt and somehow, somebody sees some genitalia or any private part on the other person, whether it be a man or woman.
+That person has a legitimate argument that it was just accidental.
 They could undoubtedly mount that argument and potentially be successful.